annanotaro/Data_EEG_Brainhack/README.md

 ### Conversion from MATLAB to JSON

 The original WAY-EEG-GAL dataset consists of MATLAB `.mat` files.
-To make them easier to handle in Python, we converted those files into two classes of JSON files
+To make them easier to handle in Python, we converted those files into two classes of JSON files:

-1. **Session files:** JSON files with EEG, EMG, KIN, ENV, and MISC sections --- each one containing signals, channel names, and sampling rates.
-These files correspond to `{HS_P*_S*, WS_P*_S*}.`mat files in the original dataset
+1. **Session files:** JSON files with EEG, EMG, KIN, ENV, and MISC sections — each one containing signals, channel names, and sampling rates.
+These files correspond to `{HS_P*_S*, WS_P*_S*}.mat` files in the original dataset
 2. **Marker files:** JSON files with columns and data tables storing event information.
 These files correspond to `P*_AllLifts.mat` in the original dataset

-This keeps the original sampling rates and provides a consistent, machine learning-friendly format for downstream preprocessing.
+This keeps the original sampling rates and provides a consistent, machine learning-friendly format for downstream processing.

 ## Data Preprocessing
 ### 1. Band-pass filtering and channel selection